simpleinjector/Documentation/source/advanced.rst

 .. container:: Note

     **Note**: the interfaces in the given :doc:`Interception extensions <InterceptionExtensions>` code snippets are a simplified version of the Castle Project interception facility.
 If you need to create lots different interceptors, you might benefit from using the interception abilities of the Castle Project.
 Also please note that the given snippets use dynamic proxies to do the interception, while Castle uses lightweight code generation (LCG).
 LCG allows much better performance than the use of dynamic proxies.
-Please see `this stackoverflow q/a <https://stackoverflow.com/questions/24513530/using-simple-injector-with-castle-proxy-interceptor>`_ for an Castle implementation.
+Please see `this stackoverflow q/a <https://stackoverflow.com/questions/24513530/using-simple-injector-with-castle-proxy-interceptor>`_ for an implementation for Castle Windsor.

 .. container:: Note